gemc/home/index.markdown

 ## Continuous Integration

-Gemc is built, tested and deployed to docker images by a GitHub CI on several platforms and both arm64, amd64 architectures.
+GEMC is built, tested, and deployed as Docker images by GitHub CI on several platforms and on both arm64 and amd64 architectures.

 {:.zebra}